rickosborne/ttrpg/blackwater/sessions/2021-03-28-bi-lackey-al-disarmament.md

 As the spell released, it fizzled, refusing to connect with its target.
 From across the hall, Del muttered a curse.
+He stood, shooing the pair of mercenaries toward the grate.
+Edgar called after them as they dropped through, reminding them of their appointment at the Healing House.

-Getting to his feet, he pointed to a stone on the ground, and told Edgar to stand on it without moving.
+Del pointed to a stone on the ground, telling Edgar to stand on it without moving.
 Like Sorven had done, Del drew out a geometric series of shapes and sigils with a bit of chalk, pacing and chanting, looking the other man up and down.

 > You're cursed.